cuustard/uni/scc141seminars.md

 **Topic**: What privacy means to me.

 This seminar aims to assist in Section 1 of the 2nd group report.
 I need to identify and discuss to what extent, and in what context, does privacy matter?.
-(400 words) (Section 1).
+(400 words)

 **Guidance notes**: You must discuss two privacy harms, each with a concrete example of how they manifest.
 Assess how severe you consider these harms to be and explain how they link to reasons why a person might want to protect their privacy (i.e. why privacy matters).